nicolebegnoche/databases-and-data-analysis/sql-database/README.md

 ---

 ### Flowers Database
 The goal of this project was to use SQL to create a small database with three tables, populate them with data, and query the database.

+##### Content to Add:
+- [ ] modify users and permissions
+- [ ] functions
+- [ ] stored procedures

+---

-### Files
+### Main Files
 `create_tables.sql` creates and populates the tables.
 `queries.pdf` contains a list of queries and the expected output of each.
 `queries.sql` contains the statements to execute the queries listed in the pdf file.